RenegadeLLC/renegade-dev/wp-content/plugins/super-socializer/readme.txt

 4. **No Spam**: You can get rid off the spammers and users, commenting using their fake accounts.

 5. **Works for the lazy**: Most people are nowadays lazy.
-To get these people commenting on your blog, it will just require them to login to their Facebook, Google account (which almost everyone does after powering ON computer).
+To get these people commenting on your blog, it will just require them to login to their Facebook account (which almost everyone does after powering ON computer).

 = User Profile Data = Every time a user logs in, plugin fetches profile data of the user and store that in your WordPress database.